 - Building an improvement that violates state law

 When Should I Hire an Attorney?

 While collaborative methods are preferred, not all boundary disputes can be solved on their own.
 Even with the assistance of a mediator or land surveyor, certain complex disputes, particularly those involving significant pieces of land, are best handled with the guidance of an experienced attorney.
 While a lawsuit should only be a last resort as a means to avoid long-term tension and the various costs of litigation, an attorney can ensure your legal rights are guarded at all times and maximize your chances of securing a favorable outcome for your dispute.

 Causes of action that may be available to resolve your boundary conflict include:

 - Pursuing continuing trespass or ejectment

 - Pursuing a declaratory judgment

 - Arguing adverse possession

-At Schern Richardson Finter Decker, PLC, our Phoenix real estate attorneys are well-versed in the various laws and ordinances that affect boundary disputes and can provide the powerful guidance you need to pursue a positive resolution.
+At Schern Richardson Finter Decker, our Phoenix real estate attorneys are well-versed in the various laws and ordinances that affect boundary disputes and can provide the powerful guidance you need to pursue a positive resolution.
 Having been included in Super Lawyers® Rising Stars℠ and earned an AV® Preeminent Rating by Martindale-Hubbell® for our unparalleled advocacy, you can choose us with confidence knowing that your case is sure to be in excellent hands.

 Call (888) 464-9958 or contact our office online today to get started.